If you need immediate emergency assistance, please contact emergency services:

 You must also make advance arrangements for a U.S. hospital to receive the individual being evacuated.
 Please be aware that the U.S. receiving doctor will wish to speak to the local doctor in the Dominican Republic treating the patient; the patient cannot be moved until the attending physician(s) allow the patient to be transferred; and an airline or medevac company must agree to facilitate the patient’s travel.

 The arranger or the patient is responsible for all costs of medevac services.
 Costs are sometimes covered by private medical insurance or traveler’s insurance purchased before a trip.
-Payment in part or in full may be required in advance, so contacting insurance or other sources of funds should be undertaken early in the process as the costs are substantial.
+Payment in part or in full are often required in advance, so contacting insurance or other sources of funds should be undertaken early in the process as the costs are substantial.
 Some premium credit card companies (AmEx, Citibank, etc.) have emergency medical assistance available for certain members.

 The least expensive way to medically evacuate a U.S. citizen is via a commercial air carrier.
 The patient, a family member, or doctor should contact the airline directly to explain the situation and ask what information they need.